apitestbase/apitestbase.github.io/MQ-Test-Step.md

 Message in the file can contain MQMD header which will be recognized by Iron Test.
 If there is no MQMD header, Iron Test will generate one.

-Again, click the Do button to PUT the message to the queue.
+Again, click the Do button to PUT the message into the queue.

 ## Dequeue Action
 Dequeue action is used to GET a message from a queue.
 You can assert the returned message content (currently only XML message is supported).